 🔥Checkout my top AI writing tool recommendations here (and save with exclusive discounts only available here)

 Grammarly Premium is the AI editor that significantly reduces the time you will spend editing and brings clarity/tone to your writing.

 I use these three applications together to help me create original, well-researched, well-written articles quickly.
 Let's take a look at all the steps real quick before we go through each step.

 All the workflow steps

-Here you're coming up with ideas to create content about.
+In this step you're coming up with ideas to create content about.
 Ideas can be found in various ways, perhaps audiobooks, podcasts, the world around you, in courses, blogs, conversations with others, or even AI tools like Frase and Jarvis/ShortlyAI.

 Essentially, when something resonates with you, no matter where you found it, write it down — add it to your list of ideas to come back to when you need something to write about.